microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Deploy ARM template

 You are now ready to deploy this template.
-Next, you will deploy a storage account to the PowerShellResourceGroup that you created as part of the Azure AD and Service Principals lab.\
+Next, you will deploy a storage account to the PowerShellRG that you created as part of the Azure AD and Service Principals lab.\
 The storage account deployment should take just about 1 minute to complete.